camunda/camunda/CONTRIBUTING.md

 Zeebe is a multi-module maven project.
 To **quickly** build all components, run the command: `mvn clean install -Dquickly` in the root folder.

+> [!NOTE]
-> NOTE: All Java modules in Zeebe are built and tested with JDK 17.
+> All Java modules in Zeebe are built and tested with JDK 17.
 Most modules use language level
 > 17, exceptions are: zeebe-bpmn-model, zeebe-client-java, zeebe-gateway-protocol,
 > zeebe-gateway-protocol-impl, zeebe-protocol and zeebe-protocol-jackson which use language level 8
 >
-> NOTE: The Go client and zbctl are built and tested with Go 1.15
+> The Go client and zbctl are built and tested with Go 1.15
 >
-> NOTE: The Java and the Go modules are built and tested with Docker 20.10.5 [with IPv6 support](https://docs.docker.com/config/daemon/ipv6/).
+> The Java and the Go modules are built and tested with Docker 20.10.5 [with IPv6 support](https://docs.docker.com/config/daemon/ipv6/).

 For contributions to Zeebe, building quickly is typically sufficient.
 However, users of Zeebe are recommended to build the full distribution.